manymeeting/CrazyRabbit/README.md

 - It is still the courage that leads me this week.
 Even though I had poor arts background, I designed a whole scroll map myself.
 It did not work out in the game, but I was confident I will fix it next week.

+## 11/04/2017
+###  Mutian Wang
+###  Ruifeng Sheng

+###  Zihan Ke

+###  Weiyu Jin

+###  Xiaoran Lin

+- Communication.
+Last week my map design did not work, but my teammates pointed out my mistake and taught me how to fix that mistake.
+Then I did it.
+Mutian Wang was a nice teacher, he always knew what my problem was and what I was worried about, and since I wanted to fix my mistake, the communication went on so well.

 ## Weekly Meeting Minutes
 ### Date: 11/4/2017
 ### Time: 6pm - 8pm